freemercury/ASTERIS_THU/README.md

 Other versions may work, but we cannot guarantee full compatibility.

-We provide two ways to set up the environment. **We recommend using the `environment.yml` method** for reproducibility, but manual installation is also possible.
+Two ways are recommended to set up the environment. **We recommend using the `environment.yml` method** for reproducibility, but manual installation is also possible.

 ```bash
 # Clone repository